awslabs/concise-constructs/docs/guide.md

 stack.hi; // "Sam"
 ```

 To reiterate: calling `C` gives us a construct constructor, extending the supplied base (arg 0).
-The resulting constructor contains producer(arg 1)-returned data as members of any instance.
+The resulting constructor contains closure-returned data as members of any instance.

 This new constructor can be used by classical constructs.
 Aka., concise constructs are 1st class citizens!
 Users can mix and match as they please.